Eric Smith (safety): Regular season

+Playoffs

 Coaching career

-Smith was hired by the New York Jets on February 10, 2014 as a seasonal intern coach.
+Smith was hired by the New York Jets on February 10, 2014, as a seasonal intern coach.

 Smith was hired by the Buffalo Bills to be the assistant special teams coach on January 15, 2015.
 He served two seasons in Buffalo on Rex Ryan's staff before being dismissed by new coach Sean McDermott.

 Lawsuit Against NFL

-In February of 2023, Smith and nine other former players filed a lawsuit against the NFL disability board in United States Federal Court, stating they had been unfairly denied disability claims.
+In February 2023, Smith and nine other former players filed a lawsuit against the NFL disability board in United States Federal Court, stating they had been unfairly denied disability claims.
 Smith stated that he had suffered thirteen documented traumatic brain injuries and had been denied disability compensation for his “head, neck, and lumbar spine impairments” and “marked decreased shoulder range of motion, rotator cuff weakness, and moderate to severe shoulder arthritis".